tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-user-delegation-sas.md

 ### Specify the signed key service

-The signed key service (`ske`) field is required for a user delegation SAS.
+The signed key service (`sks`) field is required for a user delegation SAS.
 The **Get User Delegation Key** operation returns this value as part of the response.
 The signed key service field indicates the service for which the user delegation key is valid.
 The value for the signed key service field for the Blob service is `b`.

 ### Specify the signed key version